alexharri/website/posts/canvas-to-ascii.md

   {"F"}
 </AsciiScene>

-For each of those sampling circles, we'll specify an "external sampling circle", placed outside of the cell's boundary like so:
+For each of those sampling circles, we'll specify an "external sampling circle", placed outside of the cell's boundary, like so:

 <AsciiScene alphabet="simple-directional-crunch" showGrid fontSize={140} rows={2.2} cols={2.6} hideSpaces showSamplingCircles showExternalSamplingCircles forceSamplingValue={0}>
   {"F"}